Tikkun Olam

 -Abraham Joshua Heschel

-The REDI Team exists to hold a space for thinking in a more focused way about how the pervasive racism and white supremacy of our dominant culture show up inside of our Beth El community.
+The B-REDI Team exists to hold a space for thinking in a more focused way about how the pervasive racism and white supremacy of our dominant culture show up inside of our Beth El community.
 Opportunities for learning, reflection, and action are regularly posted in Beth El’s weekly E-Update.

 ALAMEDA COUNTY